-As for why there seems to be a lot on specific days and the releases aren’t more spread out, is because specific times of the year are big hotspots for ticket sales.
+As for why there seem to be a lot of releases on specific days without the movies being spread out; this is probably because specific times of the year are big hotspots for ticket sales.
 For example, the movie IT was the highest selling movie in any September ever.
-This is majorly due to the fact that not many big producers would have their movie be released in September.
-The most popular times of the year are most of summer and anytime near Christmas.
+This is majorly due to the fact that not many big producers would have their movies be released in September.
+The most popular times of the year are most of the summer and anytime near Christmas.

-It could also be that certain weekends are picked over others because companies have other movies coming out after that and don’t want to force movie goers to pick between their own movies.
-A staggered release date for one particular producer would alleviate movie cannibalism.
+However, we still have to look at the fact that many movies are released on the same weekend.
+It could be that certain weekends are picked over others because companies have other movies coming out after that and don’t want to force moviegoers to pick between their own movies.
+The competition will always be there, but no company or business wants their products to compete with each other.
+A staggered release date for one particular producer would alleviate movie cannibalism, which is when one movie eclipses another from the same producer.